The Treasury and Capital Management Panel focuses on public sector cash flows and broader asset management issues.

 The Panel has issued a Statement on the Production of Capital Strategies (PDF, 180KB).
 This explains how the requirement of the Prudential Code (2017 Edition) to produce a capital strategy will be applied in the 2018/19 financial year.

 UK Money Markets Code

-A new UK Money Markets Code setting out the standards and best practice expected from participants in the deposit, repo and securities lending markets has been published.
+The UK Money Markets Code sets out the standards and best practice expected from participants in the deposit, repo and securities lending markets has been published.
 It is a voluntary code underpinned by the key principle that participants should always act in a manner to promote the integrity and effective functioning of these markets.